-1. The minimum dimensional requirements as specified in Table 2 shall be the same as for the underlying zoning district in which the parcel is located.
+1. The minimum dimensional requirements as specified in Table 2 shall be the same for a proposed multi-family building, apartment building, or multi-family development as for the underlying zoning district in which the parcel is located.
 However, the Planning and Economic Development Board may adjust these dimensional requirements by a four-fifths vote if, in its opinion, such adjustment will result in a more desirable design of the development or provide enhanced buffering for adjacent residential properties.
+Such adjustment may include increasing the underlying setback requirements

-- 2. Legally pre-existing nonconforming buildings shall be eligible for a Multi-Family Housing special permit provided there is no increase in any dimensional nonconformity or the creation of a new nonconformity, and the applicant can demonstrate compliance with the parking and open space requirements of this sub-section.
+2. Legally pre-existing nonconforming buildings shall be eligible for a Multi-Family Housing special permit provided there is no increase in any dimensional nonconformity or the creation of a new nonconformity, and the applicant can demonstrate compliance with the parking and open space requirements of this sub-section.
+(Amended 11-19-18)

-(Amended 11-19-18) - 3.
-Maximum building height: 40' except that the maximum building height for a property located within the Medway Village or Rabbit Hill Historic Districts shall not exceed 35'.
+3. Maximum building height: 40' except that the maximum building height for a property located within the Medway Village or Rabbit Hill Historic Districts shall not exceed 35'.
+(Amended 11-19-18)

-4. The minimum lot size for an Apartment Building shall be one acre.
+4. The minimum lot size for an A partment Building shall be one acre.
+(Added 11-18-19)